S-Alapati/hsdM_Scanner/README.md

 Pull requests are welcome!

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-MIT License © 2025 Susanth Alapati (Clinical Research Fellow) & Karolin Hijazi (Preliminary Investigator) at University of Aberdeen.
+MIT License © 2025 Susanth Alapati (Clinical Research Fellow) & Karolin Hijazi (Primary Investigator) at University of Aberdeen.